Air Pollution & Public Health: Expert Tips for Reducing Exposure and Staying Safe

 What is the Air Quality Index (AQI)?

 The Air Quality Index is a standardized system used to measure and communicate air pollution levels.
-It translates pollution data into categories that indicate potential health risks.
+It translates pollution data into categories that indicate health risks.

 How does air pollution affect the human body?

-Who is most vulnerable to air pollution exposure?
+Who is most vulnerable to air pollution?

-Is indoor air pollution also a concern?
+Is indoor air pollution a concern?

-How can people monitor air pollution in their area?
+How can people monitor air pollution?

 Conclusion